N-nitrosamine contamination in brief

-The revised monographs, which were published in the 10th Edition of the Ph.
-Eur. in June 2019 and became effective on 1 January 2020, include the interim limits for these impurities (NDMA and NDEA) described in the Annex to the European Commission decision.
-These interim limits were applicable for a two-year transitional period, during which batches containing NDMA or NDEA above the interim limits, or both nitrosamines at whatever quantifiable level, will not be allowed on the market.
+The revised monographs, published in the 10th Edition of the Ph.
+Eur. in June 2019 and effective as of 1 January 2020, include the interim limits for these impurities (NDMA and NDEA) described in the Annex to the European Commission decision.
+These interim limits were applicable for a two-year transitional period, during which batches containing NDMA or NDEA above the interim limits, or both nitrosamines at whatever quantifiable level, were not allowed on the market.

-On 13 November 2020, the EMA published a news indicating that its human medicines committee (CHMP) had aligned recommendations for limiting nitrosamine impurities in sartan medicines with recommendations it issued for other classes of medicines.
-The main change concerned the limits for nitrosamines: where they previously applied to active substances, from now on they apply instead to the medicinal products.
+On 13 November 2020, the EMA published a news item indicating that its human medicines committee (CHMP) had aligned recommendations for limiting nitrosamine impurities in sartan medicines with recommendations it issued for other classes of medicines.
+The main change concerned the limits for nitrosamines: where they previously applied to active substances, from that time on they applied instead to the medicinal products.
 Consequently, the Ph.
 Eur.
-Commission decided to adapt its strategy accordingly and further revised the monographs on the five active substances initially concerned (valsartan, candesartan, irbesartan, losartan and olmesartan) by suppressing the texts under the “Test” section and rewording the “Production” section.
-The revised monographs will be published in the Ph.
+Commission adapted its strategy and further revised the monographs on the five active substances initially concerned (valsartan, candesartan, irbesartan, losartan and olmesartan) by suppressing the texts under the “Test” section and rewording the “Production” section.
+The revised monographs were published in the Ph.
 Eur.
-Supplement 10.6.
+Supplement 10.6 (July 2021).

-Elaborating a European Pharmacopoeia general chapter providing analytical procedures to control the relevant N-nitrosamine impurities
+Elaborating a Ph.
+Eur. general chapter providing analytical procedures to control the relevant N-nitrosamines

 At its 168th session in November 2020, the Ph.
 Eur.
-Commission adopted a new general chapter on the analysis of N-nitrosamine impurities in active substances (2.5.42, previously listed as 2.4.36).
+Commission adopted a new general chapter on the analysis of N-nitrosamines in active substances (2.5.42, previously listed as 2.4.36).